mitre/saf-site-frontend/README.md

 ## Overview

-The MITRE Security Automation Framework (SAF) brings together open-source, accessible applications, techniques, libraries, and tools developed by MITRE and the community to streamline security automation for Systems and in DevOps pipelines.
+The MITRE Security Automation Framework (SAF) brings together open-source, accessible applications, techniques, libraries, and tools developed by MITRE and the security community to streamline security automation for systems and DevOps pipelines.

-This repository contains the source code for the upcomming new https://saf.mitre.org website
+This repository contains the frontend source code for the upcoming new https://saf.mitre.org website.

 # Getting Started